A Hierarchical Multilevel Markov Chain Monte Carlo Algorithm with Applications to Uncertainty Quantification in Subsurface Flow: Multilevel Markov chain Monte Carlo algorithm

+as a basis.
+Note that in the case where the distributions are the same, the above reduces to the telescoping sum used for multilevel Monte Carlo estimators based on i.i.d samples.

-The idea of the multilevel estimator is now to estimate each of the terms on the right hand side of \eqref{eq:identity_l} independently, in a way that minimises the variance of the estimator for a fixed computational cost.
+The idea is now to estimate each of the terms on the right hand side of \eqref{eq:identity_l} separately, in such a way that the variance of the resulting multilevel estimator is small.
 In particular, we will estimate each term in \eqref{eq:identity_l} by an MCMC estimator.
-The first term $\EE_{\pi^0}[Q_0]$ can be estimated using the standard MCMC estimator described in Algorithm~1, {i.e. $\widehat Q_{0, N_0}^\mathrm{MC}$ as in \eqref{eq:mcmcest} with $N_0$ samples}.
-We need to be more careful in estimating the differences $\EE_{\pi^\ell,\pi^{\ell-1}}[Q_\ell - Q_{\ell-1}]$, and build {an effective} two-level version of Algorithm 1. {For every $\ell \geq 1$, we denote $Y_\ell := Q_\ell - Q_{\ell-1}$ and define the estimator on level $\ell$ as
+The first term $\EE_{\nu^0}[Q_0]$ can be estimated using the standard MCMC estimator in Algorithm~1, i.e. $\widehat Q_{0, N_0}^\mathrm{MC}$ as in \eqref{eq:mcmcest} with $N_0$ samples.
+We need to be more careful in estimating the differences $\EE_{\nu^\ell} [Q_\ell] - \EE_{\nu^{\ell-1}}[ Q_{\ell-1}]$, and build an effective two-level version of Algorithm~1. {For every $\ell \geq 1$, we denote $Y_\ell := Q_\ell - Q_{\ell-1}$ and define the estimator on level $\ell$ as